-When Jesus was asked to explain His discourse on the Comforter, "Jesus answered and said unto him.
-If a man love me, he will keep my words: and my Father will love him, and we will come unto him, and make our abode with him" (John 14:23).
+When Jesus was asked to explain His discourse on the Comforter, "Jesus answered and said unto him, If a man love me, he will keep my words: and my Father will love him, and we will come unto him, and make our abode with him" (John 14:23).
 The "we" and "our" in this verse refer exclusively to both the Father and His Son.
 He made no reference to a third individual living in His disciples.
-Jesus said, "Believest thou not that I am in the Father, and the Father in me? the words that I speak unto you I speak not of myself: but the Father that is true.
-I am one that bear witness of dwelleth in me, he doeth the works.
-Bemyself, and the Father that sent me lieve me that I am in the Father, and the
+Jesus said, "Believest thou not that I am in the Father, and the Father in me? the words that I speak unto you I speak not of myself: but the Father that dwelleth in me, he doeth the works.
+Be-

-\ Revelation 1:4 mentions "the seven Spirits which are before [the Father's] throne." but this does not refer to a separate individual called, "the Spirit."
+^{} Revelation 1:4 mentions "the seven Spirits which are before [the Father's] throne," but this does not refer to a separate individual called, "the Spirit."
 If so it would refer to seven individuals.
 In Revelation 3:1 Jesus is said to have "the seven Spirits of God," showing that the seven Spirits belong to God.
 Seven is a perfect number, indicating completeness.
 The seven Spirits of God represent the complete manifestation of God's Spirit, rather than a separate individual from God, the Father.

 used in the Bible.
 Luke records a conversation that Jesus had with His disciples.
-Jesus said, "When they bring vou unto the synagogues, and unto magistrates, and powers, take ye no thought how or what thing ve shall answer, or what ve shall say: For the Holy what ye ought to say" (Luke 12:11, 12).
-Matthew records this same conversation, but notice the different words he uses to describe the Holy Spirit: "When they deliver you up, take no thought how or what ye shall speak: for it shall be given you in that same hour what ye shall speak.
-For it is not ve that speak, but the Spirit of your Father which speaketh in you" (Matthew 10:19, 20).
+Jesus said, "When they bring you unto the synagogues, and unto magistrates, and powers, take ye no thought how or what thing ye shall answer, or what ye shall say: For the Holy Spirit shall teach you in the same hour what ye ought to say" (Luke 12:11, 12).
+Matthew records this same conversation, but notice the different words he uses to describe the Holy Spirit: "When they deliver you up, take no thought how or what ve shall speak: for it shall be given you in that same hour what ye shall speak.
+For it is not ye that speak, but the Spirit of your Father which speaketh in you" (Matthew 10:19, 20).

 Here we see that the Holy Spirit is called, "the Spirit of your Father."
 This is very appropriate, because later Jesus said, "But when the Comforter is come, whom I will send unto you from the Father, even the Spirit of truth, which proceedeth from the Father, he shall testify of me" (John 15:26).
 Here Jesus explained that "the Comforter, which is the Holy Spirit" (John 14:26), proceeds from the Father.
 In other words, the Father is the source of the Holy Spirit, because it is His Spirit.
 Please do not get confused here.
 We saw earlier that Jesus Christ is our Comforter.
-Notice, in the verse we just read, Jesus said that He would send the Comforter, which comes from the Father.
+Notice. in the verse we just read, Jesus said that He would send the Comforter, which comes from the Father.
 This is just what Peter said on the day of Pentecost, when he explained that Jesus, "being by the right hand of God exalted, and having received of the Father the promise of the Holy Spirit, he hath shed forth this, which ye now see and hear" (Acts 2:33).
 The Comforter comes from the Father, through the Son, to us.
 Paul explained it this way, "Not by works of righteousness which we have done, but according to his mercy he saved us, by the washing of regeneration, and renewing of the Holy Spirit; Which he shed on us abundantly through Jesus Christ our Saviour" (Titus 3:5, 6).